FAQ

 Where should security questions go?

 Start with the /security trust page, /legal/privacy posture, /legal/terms responsibility boundaries, and support expectations below.
-During beta, routine support goes through brent@claracaps.com, while security, privacy, or vulnerability reports go to security@claracaps.com without sensitive files or exploit payloads in public email.
+During guided start, routine support goes through brent@claracaps.com, while security, privacy, or vulnerability reports go to security@claracaps.com without sensitive files or exploit payloads in public email.

 When is ClaraOps not a fit?